Code-Institute-Submissions/Milestone-Project-112/README.md

 ## Design Process

 1. I started my process by planning out what I wanted to include in my website and what the pages should be.
 I settled on including a "Home Page", "Locations Page", "Gallery Page" and a.
 "Sign Up Page".
-1. I wanted to keep my website aesthetically pleasing so I decied on a simple but nice to look at colour scheme and one font to use throughout the entire webpage.
+1. I wanted to keep my website aesthetically pleasing, so I decided on a simple but nice to look at colour scheme and one font to use throughout the entire web page.
 The colours and font I used were: <br>
    #fafafa <br>
    #16A5B9 <br>
    Red Hat Display <br>
-I found this combination nice to look at yet still maintained the modern streamlined appearence I was aiming for.
+ I found this combination nice to look at yet still maintained the modern, streamlined appearance I was aiming for.
 1. I wireframed my project using FIGMA.
 I used the colour wheel to find the exact shade I wanted and used this throughout the project.
-I created my pages for desktop layout first setting out the basics of the page and once that was completed i made the mobile version for the website.
-I made changes throughout the design process following input by family, friends and my mentor
+I created my pages for desktop layout first setting out the basics of the page and once that was completed I made the mobile version of the website.
+I made changes throughout the design process following input from family, friends and my mentor
-1. I then took this wireframe and proceeded to putting it together on gitpod, changing some minor aspects of teh website and adding new feautres that i discovered along the way.
-The main change i mae was adding the "Gallery Page" which initially wasnt on my wireframe.
+1. I then took this wireframe and proceeded to put it together on gitpod, changing some minor aspects of the website and adding new features that I discovered along the way.
+The main change I made was adding the "Gallery Page" which initially wasn't on my wireframe.

 ## Figma Wireframe
 > This includes the wireframes for both desktop and mobile device layouts
 <img src="assets/images/figma.jpg">

-Throughout the process of coding my website and input from other people, a few improvements were made to the website to not only make it look more proffesional but also to include more useful features.
+Throughout the process of coding my website and input from other people, a few improvements were made to the website to not only make it look more profesional but also to include more useful features.

 # Features

 ## Feaures throughout pages
-* A Navigation bar header which includes a GYM CITY logo which takes you back to he home page, a join us button which takes you to the Sign up page and a burger drop down menu button which shows the links to all 4 pages.
+* A Navigation bar header which includes a GYM CITY logo which takes you back to the home page, a join us button which takes you to the Sign up page and a burger drop down menu button which shows the links to all 4 pages.
 When hovering over any part of the navbar the text becomes orange
-* A back to the top button availabe at the bottom of every page, when clickeed automatically acrolls back to the top
+* A back to the top button available at the bottom of every page, when clicked automatically scrolls back to the top
 * Footer remains the same across all pages with social media links turning orange when hovering over them

 ## Home